How frequently you should install new air filters might depend on the following:

 For basic 1"–3" air filters, manufacturers usually tell you to change them every 30–60 days.
-If you have from light to moderate allergies, you could get a better air filter or change them even more frequently.
+If you have from light to moderate allergies, you could install a better air filter or change them even more regularly.

-Or, if you live a more country spot or less occupied residence (like a vacation residence) and there are not as many cars around, each year might be regular enough.
+Or, if you live a more country spot or less occupied residence (like a vacation house) and there are not as many cars around, each year could be regular enough.

-Here are averages that might help you decide how often you should change the air filter at home:
+Here are averages that can help you decide how often you should change the air filter at home:

 - Vacation residence or lone occupant and no pets or allergies: every 6–12 months